-As of July 5, 2023, we had approximately \$25 million in principal amount of other senior unsecured long-term debt outstanding, all of which will be repaid with the proceeds of this offering, and approximately \$35.5 million in principal amount of subordinated long-term debt outstanding.
+As of [, 2023], we had approximately \$[] million in principal amount of other senior unsecured long-term debt outstanding, pro forma for our repayment of the amounts due under our Credit Agreement, \$[] million of which is subordinated in right of payment to the notes.
 The notes will be effectively subordinated to all of our future secured indebtedness to the extent of the value of our assets securing such indebtedness.
 Our subsidiaries are separate and distinct legal entities and have no obligation to pay any amounts due on the notes or to provide us with funds to pay our obligations, whether by dividends, distributions, loans or other payments.